-- (a) on school grounds immediately before, during, and immediately after school hours and at any time when the school is being used by a school group (including summer school); - (b) off school grounds at a school activity, function, or event; or - (c) traveling to or from school or a school activity, function or event. - A. Student Misconduct and/or Substantial Disobedience, I.C.
+- (1) on school grounds immediately before, during, and immediately after school hours and at any time when the school is being used by a school group (including summer school); - (2) off school grounds at a school activity, function, or event; or - (3) traveling to or from school or a school activity, function or event.

+Student Misconduct and/or Substantial Disobedience, I.C.
 20-33-8-14